 Did you know, according to College Scorecard, most students pay an average of $27k to attend Azusa Pacific once financial aid is factored in?1 To find out true cost, subtract all aid received from the total cost.

 2019-20 cost before financial aid is factored in.
 Most students do not pay this amount; 90% of APU students receive some form of financial aid.

 Based on merit; do not need to be repaid

 Whether you are an incoming freshman or a transfer student, scholarship opportunities are available!
-Also, APU has partnered with RaiseMe, where you can now earn incremental, performance-based scholarships called micro-scholarships from our institution for your achievements throughout high school––both in and outside the classroom.
+Also, APU has partnered with RaiseMe, where you can now earn incremental, performance-based scholarships called micro-scholarships from our institution for your achievements––both in and outside the classroom.
 As you progress through high school, you will have a clear view into the minimum amount of scholarships or grants you can expect from Azusa Pacific before you apply.
 Create a free portfolio to earn on Raise.Me.

 (e.g., APU Grant, Cal Grant, Pell Grant)